Foreign Housing Exclusion Or Deduction – 10 Expat Tax Questions Answered

 8. How to calculate the Foreign Housing Exclusion or Deduction?

-Calculating the Foreign Housing Exclusion or Deduction is somewhat complex and requires taking several factors into account.
+Calculating the Foreign Housing Exclusion or Deduction involves several steps.
+Here’s the general process:

-- Calculate all eligible housing expenses (see above for what qualifies and what doesn’t).
+- Add up all eligible housing expenses (see Section 6).

 Moving during the tax year